MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_createvertexshaderdecl.md

-#### - pData [in, out]
+*pData* [in, out]

 A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/ff542970">D3DDDIARG_CREATEVERTEXSHADERDECL</a> structure that retrieves the shader handle that is associated with the vertex shader declaration that is specified by <i>pVertexElements</i>.

+### -param *

-#### - pVertexElements [in]
+*pVertexElements* [in]

 An array of <a href="https://msdn.microsoft.com/library/windows/hardware/ff544344">D3DDDIVERTEXELEMENT</a> structures that make up the vertex shader declaration.

 ## -returns